ajsmith/ose3-deployment-demo/README.rst

 Installation
 ============

-To install the tools needed to build documentation, follow the steps below.
+To install the tools needed to build documentation and run the examples, follow the steps below.

 *Note: This installation method does not require root privileges.*